-The knee is composed of several structures.
-In terms of bones, the knee region as a whole consists of the femur, tibia, fibula and patella.
-Around this are different muscles, the meniscus and different ligament structures.
+The knee is made up of several structures.
+In terms of bones, the knee region consists in its totality of the femur, tibia, fibula and patella.
+Around these run various muscles, the meniscus and various ligament structures.

-Together, this provides the ability to move, shock absorption, stability and direction in the knee.
-At the knee we find the following larger band structures;
+Together, this provides ability to move, shock absorption, stability and control in the knee.
+At the knee, we find the following larger band structures;

 - anterior cruciate ligament (VKB)